MetaboHUB-MetaToul-FluxoMet/RTMet/README.md

 - `yourexperimentname_17.raw`
 - ...

+The workflow will automatically detect the files and process them.
+Results (metabolites, concentrations, etc) are in `share/cycle/N/` of the run directory.

 ## 🪲 Bugs and feature requests

 If you have an idea on how we could improve RTMet please submit a new *issue*